decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

 the block's header.

-The block inventories appear in the `inv` message in the same order they appear in the block chain, so this first `inv` message contains inventories for blocks 1 through 501.
-(For example, the hash of block 1 is 4860...0000 as seen in the illustration above.)
+The block inventories appear in the `inv` message in the same order they appear in the block chain.
+In our example, as illustrated above, the first `inv` message contains inventories for blocks 1 through 501.
+We can also see that the unique identifier for the first message is the hash of block 1 (4860…0000).

 The IBD node uses the received inventories to request 128 blocks from the sync node in the `getdata` message illustrated below.